iterative/dvc.org/static/docs/commands-reference/pull.md

 (8/8): [####################] 100% model.pkl
 ```

-We can download specific files that are outputs of a specific dvc file:
+We can download specific files that are outputs of a specific DVC-file:

 ```dvc
 $ dvc pull data.zip.dvc